Disclosure: I own shares of Spotify

 Here are my notes from today’s earnings.

-Premium as % of MAU went down over the last 4-5 years as Rest of the World (RoW) region in the MAU mix went from 13% in 1Q’19 to 28% in 1Q’23.
-RoW MAU basically doubled in two years and it usually takes time to convert MAU to premium.
-Spotify thinks recent MAU momentum usually bodes well for future premium subscriber growth.
+Premium as % of MAU went down over the last 4-5 years as Rest of the World (RoW) region in the MAU mix went from 13% in 1Q’19 to 31% in 3Q’23.
+RoW MAU basically 4xed in less than four years.
+While MAU is generally considered a pretty good funnel to transition to premium subscription, the relationship appears to be a bit weak for RoW so far.

 Netflix vs Spotify